AdilTestelin/learning-notes/books/data-intensive-applications.md

 If you were to add a field that has no default value, new readers wouldn't be able to read data written by old writers.

 Changing the datatype of a field is possible, provided that Avro can convert the type.
-Changing the name of a filed is tricky (backward compatible but not forward compatible).
+Changing the name of a field is tricky (backward compatible but not forward compatible).

 The schema is identified encoded in the data.
 In a large file with lots of records, the writer of the file can just include the schema at the beginning of the file.
 On a database with individually written records, you cannot assume all the records will have the same schema, so you have to include a version number at the beginning of every encoded record.
 While sending records over the network, you can negotiate the schema version on connection setup.